 When did the PIF become the Newcastle United club owners?

 Ashley did not carry out any due diligence before buying the Toon only to then realise the club was £100m in debt.
-And while his tenure as owner started with a lot of jubilation among fans, it quickly turned sour.
+And while his tenure as the owner started with a lot of jubilation among fans, it quickly turned sour.
 Contact and his presence at Newcastle’s stadium, St James’ Park, also became limited.

 What have Newcastle won since the PIF became their owners?

-The Toon also reached the English Football League Cup (EFL Cup) final in February 2022 under Howe.
-Newcastle’s trophy history has been sparse in recent years with the club having last played a major final in 1999.
-The Magpies have also not lifted a major title since the 1968/69 Inter-Cities Fairs Cup.
+Newcastle’s trophy history has been sparse in recent years, with the club having last played a major final in 1999.

 What other sports franchises does the PIF own?

 The PIF has invested in projects around the world alongside its ownership of Newcastle.
 It also has a stake in Babylon Health, Lucid Motors, Uber and the Russian Direct Investment Fund, per the official PIF website, among others.
-It also helped to launch the breakaway golf series, LIV Golf, during 2022.
+It also helped to launch the breakaway golf series, LIV Golf, in 2022.

 How much is the PIF worth?